 On this page

-- What a letter of facilities is, and why it's useful
+- Find out what a letter of facilities is – and why it's useful

 - Decide if it's worth switching banks